Working in Greece

 Applying for jobs

-Interviewing is the primary selection method in Greece and it is common to undergo two or three interviews for a job.
+It is common to undergo two or three interviews for a job and this may include a Skype interview.

 Get more applications and CV advice.